mantidproject/mantid/dev-docs/source/WritingAnAlgorithm.rst

 It will be called in dialogs **after** parsing all inputs and setting the properties, but **before** executing.
 It is also called again in the ``execute()`` call, which will throw if this returns something.

-In the MantidPlot GUI, this will set a "star" ``*`` label next to each property that is reporting an error.
+This will set a "star" ``*`` label next to each property that is reporting an error.
 This makes it easier for users to find where they went wrong.

 If your ``validateInputs()`` method validates an input workspace property, bear in mind that the user